 More information

-He has been assistant teacher at the ESARQ and has collaborated with Diez-Cascón Arquitectes, Swab International Contemporary Art Fair and IDOM-ACXT.
+He has been an assistant teacher at the ESARQ and has collaborated with Diez-Cascón Arquitectes, Swab International Contemporary Art Fair and IDOM-ACXT.

 Read more